klapcsik/react-docker-k8s/README.md

 You can also use port forward on the PODS as well.
 ### `kubectl port-forward pod/react-docker-k8s-xxxxxxxxxx-xxxxx 8080:80`

-Now, lets try out the autohealing feature of Kubernates.
+Now, lets try out the autohealing feature of Kubernetes.
 Lets elete one of the pod from our cluster (out of 2 we have created using our deployment.yml file):
 ### `kubectl delete pod/react-docker-k8s-xxxxxxxxxx-xxxxx`